liu-zixuan/liu-zixuan.github.io/_pages/about.md

 I received my PhD at the University of Hong Kong, supervised by [Giulio Chiribella](https://qici.weebly.com/giulio-chiribella.html).

 <!-- My first name "Zi Xuan" is pronounced in English approximately as "zuh shwen." -->
-[[curriculum vitae]](/assets/pdf/cv.pdf) (last updated August 2025).
+[[curriculum vitae]](/assets/pdf/cv.pdf) (last updated December 2025).

 My research interests include
+- operational principles in general probabilistic theories,
+- limits of information processing from foundational principles of quantum mechanics,
 - quantum supermaps with indefinite causal structure,
-- quantum correlations with indefinite causal order,
+- quantum correlations with indefinite causal order.
-- information-theoretic principles,
-- limits of information processing from foundational principles of quantum mechanics.

 For an overview of my research, visit [this page](/research).